 So think about this information for your children.
 It could be among the most important and valuable things you do for them.

 - A young person can open an account with — let’s say — Cashco Financial.
-An Everyday Use Account comes with a small overdraft, which can increase to $500.
+An everyday bank account comes with a small overdraft, which can increase to $500.

 - An overdraft works like a small loan right on your account and gets rid of the need for a separate loan.